20,000 Streets Under the Sky: Adaptations

 The 1963 film Bitter Harvest was based on the trilogy.

 In November 1989 the novels appeared on BBC Radio Four in three episodes, dramatised by Frederick Bradnum, featuring Steven Pacey, Annette Badland, Emily Morgan and John Moffatt.

 In 2005, the books were serialised as Twenty Thousand Streets Under the Sky starring Sally Hawkins, Zoe Tapper and Bryan Dick, and directed by Simon Curtis.
 It was shown on BBC Four, accompanied by the documentary Words, Whisky and Women.
 The three-part drama was also released on DVD, HD DVD and Blu-ray.

+A new stage adaptation, adapted by Simon Reade and directed by Matthew Iliffe, premiered at London's Southwark Playhouse Borough on 10 September, playing until 17 October 2026.